Telefonica/mistica-design/guides/contribution.md

 Once they are ready, the JIRA tickets for iOS, Android and web are created and referenced in the issue that started the task

+### From design to development

+The PR's open in the web, iOS, or Android repositories should always link to the official specs file, this document should be approved and tagged as ready for development.

 Thank you for your interest in contributing to the Mística Design System.